ahmed-hadaka/Online_Book_Reader/README.md

 # Online_Book_Reader
-### Cpp console project, practicing some OOP concepts
+### Java console project, practicing some OOP concepts

 # Functional Requirements
 - In this system, there are 2 users who could login/sign up